claireloconnell/claireloconnell.github.io/_posts/2021-12-31-functionsandpackages.md

 Once I felt like I understood how packages and functions worked, I started to see more complex lines of code.
 Again, it seemed crazy to me to think that people typing out these long lines of code that accomplishes so much! _How were they doing this?
 How do you even begin to create something so entricate?_

 The short answer is they don't!
 The trick is tack on elements to code to make it more complex.
-Much like legos, you start with a foundational piece - a peice or two that are fundamental to the structure.
+Much like legos, you start with a foundational piece - a piece or two that are fundamental to the structure.
 Then you start to add the fancy peices that make it look nice!

 **With my lego metaphor in mind, let's work through how we might make a pretty plot in R.**

 First, we need to use the skills we learned above but take it one step further.
 The [tidyverse](https://www.tidyverse.org/) is a collection of packages - think a _toolshed_ that houses a bunch of toolboxes that contain many tools.
+The core packages, like ggplot2 and dplyr, within the tidyverse are extremely useful and very common.
+You can install the entire tidyverse or just ggplot2.
 We are going to use ggplot2 to graph!
 Start with:
 <pre>
 install.packages("tidyverse")
+library(tidyverse)
+install.packages("ggplot2")
 library(ggplot2)
 </pre>

 To graph using ggplot, you need a few basic elements
 <pre>
 ggplot(df, aes(x = x-axis, y = y-axis) +
-geom_bar(stat = "indentity)
+geom_bar(stat = "identity")
 </pre>

 This your foundational lego - it is the minimum amount of code required to create a bar graph with ggplot.
 Notice the `+`.
 We use `+` to tack on extra "legos".
 This could be functions like `labs()` to specify our labels, `lims()` to set our x and y limits, or `scale_color_gradient()` to create a gradient of color in our graph.